Popular and Comic Performance (PCP) research centre

-Dr Oliver Double, Deputy Head of the School of Arts and Director of the Centre for Popular and Comic Performance, has just released the latest episode of the podcast series ‘A History of Comedy in Several Objects’.
+Dr Oliver Double, Reader in Drama within the School of Arts and Head of the Performance and Theatre Research Cluster, has just released the latest episode of the podcast series ‘A History of Comedy in Several Objects’.
 In the podcast series, Olly examines objects from Kent’s British Stand-Up Comedy Archive alongside Project Archivist Elspeth Millar.
-The recent film Funny Cow (2017) uses one of the late, great Linda Smith's signature joke...
+In the latest instalment, the item from the archive is 'Peter Grahame’s Diary&apo...

 Nicola Shaughnessy interviewed on BBC South East news

 Nicola Shaughnessy, Professor of Performance in the School of Arts, featured on the BBC South East news last night, 6 December 2018, as part of her Arts and Humanities Research Council project 'Playing A/Part'.
 Dr Melissa Trimingham, also from the School of Arts, was featured as a co-investigator, working a puppet with the autistic girls participating in the research.
 The project investigates the relationship between autism and gender through the u...